 LONDON MUCK AND ICE, ICE, BABY

-The Sunday Telegraph has said “Everyone has gone basement mad!”
-As early as 2010 Nigella Lawson and Charles Saatchi (aka ‘the choker’) dug deep and designed floors for a wine cellar and bar, a gym and swimming pool.
-The cable television tycoon David Graham has produced plans for a four-story basement that is larger than his home itself.
-This iceberg basement addition can add 15 to 20% to the value of the home.
-In today’s London real estate market, the average home cost is $760,000.00 according to “The Economist'.
+The Sunday Telegraph has said, “everyone has gone basement mad!”
+As early as 2010, Nigella Lawson and Charles Saatchi (aka ‘the choker’) dug deep and designed floors for a wine cellar and bar, a gym, and a swimming pool.
+Cable television tycoon David Graham has produced plans for a four-story basement that is larger than his actual house.
+An iceberg basement addition can increase a home's value by 15-20%.
+In today’s London real estate market, the average cost of a home is $760,000 according to 'The Economist'.
 That is roughly ten times more than the average London income.

-Gives new meaning to Petula Clark’s ‘Downtown’.
+This new movement gives new meaning to Petula Clark’s ‘Downtown’.
 Downtown is going underground.